Inzimam-Ur/The-Impact-of-Sustainable-Development-Goals-on-the-Success-of-Online-Crowdfunding-Campaigns-/README.md

 ---

 ## 🎥 Thesis Presentation
-The final thesis presentation slides are here which has been used for on the defense day [Slides](https://docs.google.com/presentation/d/1Ei_O9vQudrWSqzTUPHwvE4NAczUHAGGA/edit?usp=sharing&ouid=109295301478660362224&rtpof=true&sd=true)
+The final thesis presentation slides are here which has been also used for on the defense day [Slides](https://docs.google.com/presentation/d/1Ei_O9vQudrWSqzTUPHwvE4NAczUHAGGA/edit?usp=sharing&ouid=109295301478660362224&rtpof=true&sd=true)

 ---